 Because it’s so common, it’s not unusual to have a family member who’s been diagnosed with coronary artery disease.
 This doesn’t mean you need to panic.
 But it’s certainly worth noting.

 “You are at increased risk if you have a parent or sibling with a history of heart disease before age 55 for males or 65 for females,” Dr. Jellis says.
-If that describes you, she recommends seeing a cardiologist sooner than later.
+If that describes you, she recommends seeing a cardiologist sooner rather than later.
 They have the experience to weigh all the various risk factors — and craft a treatment plan that will help you bring that risk down.

 While family history matters, your parents’ fate is not your own.
-Heredity is just one check mark on a long list of risk factors.
+Heredity is just one checkmark on a long list of risk factors.
 And that’s good news, as many of those factors are things you can manage.

 “You can’t change your family history, but you can take steps to change those other factors,” Dr. Jellis reiterates.